 Our Projects

-Early adoption of the One Plan Approach places Canada in a leading role for species conservation world-wide, while also realizing a more effective and cost-efficient approach to species at risk recovery planning and implementation, to the benefit of all Canadians.
-When we are aware of and can assess the full complement of tools in the conservation toolbox, we can ensure that the most effective methods of addressing Canadian species conservation needs are implemented.
-Through the use of science-based, inclusive and participatory planning processes, we will ensure that all possible management options are considered.
+Adoption of the One Plan Approach places Canada in a leading role for species conservation world-wide, while also realizing a more effective and cost-efficient approach to species at risk recovery planning and implementation.
+Through the use of science-based, inclusive and participatory planning processes, and leveraging the expertise of Canada’s Accredited Zoo and Aquarium community, we will ensure that restoration and recovery of Canada’s critically endangered species benefit from possible management options.

 The Canadian Species Initiative strives to: